 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Multi-sensory storytelling approach.
 Clearly labelled and laid out classrooms.
 Adult modelling of expectations and interactions.
 Whole school rewards and behaviour policy.
-Consistent routines and behaviour Pupils have personalised equipment to help them to learn such as sensory seat pads and coloured overlays.
+Consistent routines and behaviour expectations.
+Classroom monitors with specific responsibilities.
+Independent work opportunities.
+Assessment for learning.
+School buddies system.
+Our current buddy classes are Apple and Cherry, Oak and Beech, Maple and Conkers.
+Regular PSHE.
+Pupils have personalised equipment to help them to learn such as sensory seat pads and coloured overlays.
 Pupils have access to: visual timetables, task cards, prompt cards etc. TA modelling / supervision at play and other unstructured times.
-Social Personalised task boards and timetables are in place to support independence.
+Social stories groups Draw and talk interventions Personalised task boards and timetables are in place to support independence.
 Teaching assistants working 1:1 with pupils aim to develop pupil independence.
-Intimate care plans following advice from professionals aiming towards
+Intimate care plans following advice from professionals when needed Communication aids as advised by professionals Sensory aids as advised by professionals (e.g. wobble cushions, fidget toys, chew toys)